Why Aren’t You Using Instagram Stories Yet?

 - Review another product: It doesn’t have to be all about your company.
 Feel free to review other products, especially if they pair well with yours!

 - Encourage your followers to go to your other channels: If they love you on Instagram, they’ll also love you on Facebook and Twitter.

 - Share your favorite things: This can be anything you’d like – books, songs, products, food, restaurants, anything at all!

-- Progress posts / Before & Afters: Whether you bake, sell skin care, have a cleaning service or other, most brands have some form of before and afters they can share.
+- Progress posts / Before & Afters: Whether you bake, sell skincare, have a cleaning service, or other, most brands have some form of before and after they can share.
 They’re fun – go for it!

 Going back to 99 Firms‘ infographic, here’s a quick view of what others are sharing.

 - 36% – product promotion

 - 5% – how to

 - 4% – fan content

 Oh, and in case you’re nervous about the fact that Instagram Stories only offers vertical video, don’t be!
 94% of all mobile phone users view their videos in portrait mode, according to this study.